The Board was elected at the Annual Meeting on June 18, 2025

 Treasurer

 Lorne Cutler has been living in Westboro since 1988 and has been president of the Hampton lona Community Group for many years.
 Lorne grew up in Toronto, where he received his BASc in chemical engineering from the University of Toronto and an MBA from Ivy School of Business.
 Lorne has worked in the finance industry since 1984.
-Lorne is also a Lieutenant-Governor Appointee Councillor for Professional Engineers Ontario, Ontario's licensing agency for engineers where he serves as Vice President and Chair of their Audit and Finance Committee.
+Lorne is also a Lieutenant-Governor Appointee Councillor for Professional Engineers Ontario, Ontario's licensing agency for engineers where he has served for many years as the Chair of their Audit and Finance Committee.
 While interested in all aspects of city building, Lorne is pleased that he has been able to provide FCA with his financial skills for several years acting as Treasurer for the organization.

 Director-at-large